ddemidov/vexcl/README.md

 `vex::reshape(expr, dst_dims, src_dims)` function is a powerful primitive that
 allows one to conveniently manipulate multidimensional data.
-It takes three arguments -- an arbitrary vector expression `expr` to reshape, the dimensions `dst_dims` of the final result (with slowest changing dimension in the front), and the dimensions `src_dims` of the expression, which are specified as indices into `dst_dims`.
+It takes three arguments -- an arbitrary vector expression `expr` to reshape, the dimensions `dst_dims` of the final result (with the slowest changing dimension in the front), and the dimensions `src_dims` of the expression, which are specified as indices into `dst_dims`.
 The function returns a vector expression that could be assigned to a vector or participate in a larger expression.
 The dimensions may be conveniently specified with help of `vex::extents` object.

 Here is an example of transposing a two-dimensional matrix of size NxM:
 ~~~{.cpp}